BLACK POWDER HOUSE RULES BP2 – May 2021 version 3

 The rules allow interpenetration of units at all times.
-We have debated this at different times as we think this is too free and could lead to some unrealistic tactics.
-Our initial house rule was that formed units could only interpenetrate other formed units as the result of retiring due to a break test.
-In our recent games we have relaxed this and allowed interpenetration by formed troops but not if a charge is involved.
-The third option comes from Hail Caesar.
+We have debated this at different times as we think this is too free and leads to some very unrealistic tactics.
+Rule - We allow interpenetration by formed troops but not if a charge is involved.
+Chargers can interpenetrate their sides skirmishers.

 I don’t like the basic rules for moving thru woods in which everyone operates as skirmishers.
 I prefer that trained skirmishers still have advantages in wooded terrain so the 2 rules we have been using are:

-Rule - Formed troops move at half speed through woods except when moving as the result of a break test when they move full speed.
+Rule - Formed infantry move at half speed through woods except when moving as the result of a break test when they move full speed.

-Rule - Formed troops are not an ‘unclear target’ in woods.
+Rule - Formed infantry are not an ‘unclear target’ in woods.
 (To give them this would give them the same cover as skirmishers in woods).